KurtE/Raspberry_Pi/Readme.txt

 Also the Phoenix code base now has the capability of outputting tones to the speacker using PCM.
 To build using this capability you will need the appropriate header files and the like:
 sudo apt-get libasound2-dev
+Note: this maybe should be:
+sudo apt-get install libasound2

 Note: you should then try to configure espeak and see if you can get it to work.
 More information